- Incident severity levels measure the impact of an incident and are used for communication and categorization.

 You want it just right.
 3-5 severity levels is the right amount in our experience.
 Startups should start with 3, and add severity levels as the maximum possible impact size increases through company and product growth.

 Human words communicate these clearly with little room for misinterpretation: important in a stressful situation.
+So an incident happens and people are frantically trying to deduce what a Sev-5 is, you’ll wish that you categorized major issues as a ‘Critical incident’ instead.

 There's a clear distinction between levels: enough for nuance, but not too many to overload responders that are trying to decide which severity applies.